tbreuss/mithril-by-examples/about/index.md

   order: 5
 ---

-Mithril by Examples was created for (me and) new users to learn mithril.js — a javascript framework for building brilliant applications.
+Mithril.js by Examples was created for new users including me to learn Mithril.js — a javascript framework for building brilliant applications.

 This website is just a wrapper for the wonderful [Flems](https://flems.io) - a static browser code playground - and contains code samples that can be seen, reviewed and run.

 The code snippets listed on this website are up-to-date, and they just work.

-## Mithril
+## Mithril.js

 ### Official